-You have booked your flight and packed your bags for your vacation to Florence, Italy and the only thing left to figure out is where to stay Florence Italy once you arrive.
+You have booked your flight and packed your bags for your vacation to Florence, Italy, and the only thing left to figure out is what are the best hotels in Florence, Italy.

-Strolling the streets of Florence is like stepping into a dream from the elegant villas, historic churches, and piazzas, Florence has something to offer around every corner for age, ethnicity, and background.
+Strolling the streets of Florence is like stepping into a dream from the elegant villas, historic churches, and piazzas – Florence has something to offer around every corner for every age, ethnicity, and background.

-Some of the best 5 star hotels in Florence Italy offer the same incredible sights that you will experience getting lost in the city itself.
-These boutique hotels in Florence Italy were once churches, art galleries and even bakeries.
+Some of the best 5-star hotels in Florence offer the same incredible sights that you will experience getting lost in the city itself.

-Florence is one of those destination where location means everything and is better explored by foot so there is no need to rent a car to get from point A to point B.
+Italy is one of those destinations where location means everything and is better explored by foot so there is no need to rent a car to get from point A to point B.

-If you are like me and you want to escape the tourist traps while still staying close to the vibrant Florence nightlife therefore I have created a list of the best 5 star hotels in Florence Italy you will love.
+If you are like me and you want to escape the tourist traps while still staying close to the vibrant nightlife I have created a list of the best 5-star hotels in Florence, Italy you will absolutely love.

-This capital city of the Florence is Tuscany and the region has a ton of sights and attractions that you don’t want to miss out on including some of the best best museums, cathedrals and churches.
+This capital city of Florence is in Tuscany and the region has a ton of sights and attractions.

 The hotel is built on the Arno River, overlooking the iconic Ponte Vecchio, the 65-key property has one of the best locations in the entire city.